Mrs. Globe

 Mrs. Globe is an annual international beauty pageant open to women who are over 25, married, or who are parents.
 The pageant is heavily involved with charity work with funds going to women in need.
 Over 70 countries have had representatives in the pageant.
 Ksenia Krivko was crowned Mrs. Globe 2020 at the international contest on December 7 in Shenzhen, China.

-Mrs. Globe 2022 ran from May 31, 2022 to June 5, 2022.
-The winner was Maynus Sorrayutsenee from Thailand.